setupminimal/Sands/README.md

-ProperPlants
+Sands
 ============

-A minecraft mod adding proper plants, following the Let's Mod Reboot series by Pahimar.
+A minecraft mod adding magic based on sand, following the Let's Mod Reboot series by Pahimar.